This post may contain affiliate links. Please read our disclosure policy.

-- Begin by washing your chicken legs and thighs, then place in a large pot over medium high heat and add enough water to cover the chicken completely.
+- Place chicken legs and thighs in a large pot over medium high heat and add enough water to cover the chicken completely.

 - Bring chicken to a boil, using a large spoon, skim excess fat that rises to the top.

 - Add bay leaves if available and cinnamon sticks for extra flavor.